House Raising and Elevation Contractor Pennsylvania

-Yes it can be.
+Yes, it can be.
 W.A.
 Building Movers brings over 50 years of elevation and house moving experience and has lifted a magnitude of structures.
-In Texas it is common to lift the monolithic slab with home and create a new foundation to support the home and slab.
+In Pennsylvania, it is common to lift the monolithic slab with the home and create a new foundation to support the home and slab.
 Slab separations can also be done, where the structure is separated from the slab and supported in the air allowing a new floor system and foundation to be built underneath.

 My house is on a block foundation do I need pilings?

 A geologist will analyze the soil after receiving a soil boring and will determine if the soil needs to have pilings and a grade beam or a regular pier foundation with footing.

 Will my Insurance company pays for this?

 Possibly, but what your flood insurance companies offer is an ICC grant based on your risk category.
 ICC is an Increased Compliance Cost.
 Information required when applying for ICC Grant:

 - A letter of substantial loss from the Town must state that home has sustained more than 50% of its value in flood damage.